cameronsocialhardware/Binance-API-Feature-Extractor/README.md

 # Binance-API-Feature-Extractor
 **Session 5 Coursework: Creating Your Own Feature Extractor - Machine Learning For Artists &amp; Musicians**

-I coded a feature extractor in Python 3.5 to access the Binance API to send a continous steam of data to Wekinator.
+I coded a feature extractor in Python 3.5 to access the Binance API to send a continuous stream of data to Wekinator.
 Using the Python Requests library, a JSON file is loaded from the Binance API and the Solana 24 hour price change percentage data is extracted from that file and converted from a string into a floating-point number.

 The floating-point number is then sent as an input to Wekinator through the default port 6448 and default OSC message /wek/inputs using the Python OSC library.
 The JSON data request is then looped using a while loop and the process is delayed every 30 seconds using time.sleep(30) to prevent Binance from blocking the requests due to overuse of the API.